pecard/testeR/README.md

 You will prepare and present a 10 minutes talk with your achievements for each test, focusing on the proposed questions and answering to the questions.
 Add the details you may think will help to understand it.
-You can use a R Markdown presentation, a PowerPoint presentation or any other resource that best fits your needs.
+You can use a R Markdown presentation, a Power Point presentation or any other resource that best fits your needs.

 ## Test 1 - Wind Energy Production in Portugal

-### Main questions
+### Questions

 -   Map the wind energy facilities in mainland Portugal regarding the country and district borders.
 Apply the appropriate legend and